 Web development is at a point at which we need to make more fundamental distinctions.
 One of them is a more determined one between web documents and web apps, another one is between research and production code…

 Less known but more useful than Meiert’s Law of Traffic Congestion.

 In web development, just as in other fields, it can easily appear as if there are clear-cut solutions for everything.
 That’s at least the case for many of us neurotic perfectionists, as our world is built on clear-cut solutions.
 Alas, there aren’t always, and here are five general questions to consider.

 I love reading, and over time I’ve been lucky to read many useful, and then a handful quite extraordinary books.
-Here I like to share my non-fiction favorites: The Nature of Personal Reality, Getting More, Public Opinion, and three (3!) more.
+Here I like to share my current non-fiction favorites: The Nature of Personal Reality, Getting More, Public Opinion, and three (3!) more.

 Hyperlinks and the underlying ubiquitous <a> elements are what make the Web.
 Just a few weeks back, Christian Heilmann wrote a little about why and how links are important; here it’s about accessibility aspects.

 Want more?
 Jens on Google+.

 Jens O. Meiert is an expert web developer who’s specialized in large-scale international websites (Google), who works on standards (W3C), and who writes for technical publications (O’Reilly, Webdesign mit CSS).